localstack/docs/content/en/contributing/development-environment-setup.md

 ### Tips

-* Most of the contributors use the free community version of [PyCharm](https://www.jetbrains.com/pycharm/).
 * If `virtualenv` chooses system python installations before your pyenv installations, manually initialize `virtualenv` before running `make install`: `virtualenv -p ~/.pyenv/shims/python3.10 .venv` .
 * Terraform needs version <0.14 to work currently.
 Use `tfenv` (<https://github.com/tfutils/tfenv>) to manage terraform versions comfortable.
 Quick start: `tfenv install 0.13.7 && tfenv use 0.13.7`
 * Set env variable `LS_LOG='trace'` to print every `http` request sent to localstack and their responses.
 It is useful for debugging certain issues.